 Due to the non-atomic nature of the file mkdir command it is currently impossible to create uniquely named temporary directories at the script level without the possibility of race conditions.

 file tempdir shall have an optional argument, template, to modify the created directory's path and name.
 The template shall be decomposed into (up to) two parts: the directory's path and rootname.
 If either part is absent, relevant defaults (e.g., according to the native operating system) shall be used.
-The entire temporary name shall then be formed from the path, the root, and a generated unique string of (typically) six characters.
+The entire temporary name shall then be formed from the path, the root, and a generated unique string of (typically) six characters (eight on Windows, due to case-insensitive filesystems reducing the size of portable random alphabet).
+If the directory part of the template is supplied, it should refer to a directory on the native filesystem.

 The command syntax should be defined as: